 Grant-in-Aid can be used only for expenses not funded through other sources.
 Duplicate submission for Grant-in-Aid and the Biomedical Research Support Grants (BRSG) is not permitted.
 Up to $2,000 can be used for publishing subvention.
 No more than one faculty member may apply for subvention funding for a single publication/project.

 Open to Bloomington tenured and tenure-eligible faculty, research scientists, research scholars, research center directors, and librarians.
-With certain exceptions, non tenure-track faculty members whose evaluation criteria include research or creative activity are also eligible with an explanation in the letter of support from their chair or dean.
-Visiting and adjunct faculty members, postdoctoral fellows, lecturers, emeritus faculty, and part-time faculty are not eligible.
+Visiting and adjunct faculty members, postdoctoral fellows, lecturers, and part-time faculty are not eligible; however, with certain exceptions, non tenure-track faculty members whose evaluation criteria include research or creative activity may be eligible with an explanation in the letter of support from their chair or dean.
+Emeritus faculty should apply through the Retired Faculty Grant-in-Aid program.
 Faculty who have received the award during the past six semesters cannot apply.

 Grants may not be used to pay faculty stipends (including summer salary) or graduate fee remissions.